 June 2020 – Portfolio Expansion

-The Belgium-based Herba Ingredients which is the allergen-free ingredients division of the Ebro Group reportedly facilitated the expansion of its pulse flours portfolio with the opening of a state-of-the-art production line for concentrates pertaining to protein and starch.
+The Belgium-based Herba Ingredients which is the allergen-free ingredients division of the Ebro Group reportedly facilitated the expansion of its pulse flours portfolio with the opening of a state-of-the-art production line for concentrates about protein and starch.